doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 There are existing idioms that rely on duplicate definitions.
 If your code uses these idioms, you'll have to change it to use new idioms.
-You can override definitions in OpenSCAD2, but it can't happen accidently, it has to be done explicitly.
+You can override definitions in OpenSCAD2, but it can't happen accidently, it has to be done explicitly using customization syntax: `object(overrides)`.

 1. You have `include`d a script S that defines X, and you have defined your own version of X.